Theft And Petty Theft

 Petty theft automatically becomes grand theft if the person has two previous theft convictions within the previous five years.
 It is extremely important to mount an aggressive defense against any criminal charge, to avoid serious long-term consequences.

-Martens Law Office has weekend and evening appointments available, offers free initial consultations, and accepts credit cards.
-If you would like to speak with attorney Jared Martens about defense against a shoplifting, burglary, willful concealment or petty theft charge, please contact the firm and arrange a free consultation.
-The firm’s lawyer and staff are committed to providing responsive and attentive client service.
-We can be reached at (208) 344-0994.
+Martens Law Office, P.C., has weekend and evening appointments available, offers free initial consultations, and accepts credit cards.
+If you would like to speak with attorney Jared Martens about defense against a shoplifting, burglary, willful concealment or petty theft charge, please contact our firm and arrange a free consultation.
+Our lawyer and staff are committed to providing responsive and attentive client service.
+We can be reached at 208-435-1132.